-HI300 Information and Communication Technologies
+HI300 Information and Communication Technologies 40 hours, 4 credits

 This course is an exploration of the technologies available to manage all aspects of health information and communication, including hardware and software to ensure data collection, storage, analysis and reporting of information.
 Students will explore the development of networks, including intranet and internet applications to facilitate the electronic health record.
 Interpretation of the derivation and use of standards to achieve interoperability of healthcare information systems will be explored.